risk-first/website/estimating/Fractals.md

 - **Software and hardware are both improving with time**: due to evolution and the ability to support greater and greater levels of complexity.
 - **Abstractions accrete too**:  as we saw in [Process Risk](Process-Risk.md), we _encapsulate_ earlier abstractions in order to build later ones.

-If we accept this problem of the fractal nature of human desire, then we have to condend with the fact that our software systems are always going to get continually more complex to serve it.
+If we accept this problem of the fractal nature of human desire, then we have to contend with the fact that our software systems are always going to get continually more complex to serve it.

 Therefore, our next stop is to look again at complexity...